Wisentel/PostrAI_Backend/DEPLOYMENT.md

 4. **Health Checks**: The health check endpoint (`/api/health`) is configured to monitor your service

+5. **SSL/TLS**: The MongoDB connection is configured to handle SSL issues in cloud environments

 ## Troubleshooting

 ### Common Issues

+1. **SSL Handshake Errors**:
+   - Ensure your MongoDB connection string includes SSL parameters
+   - Check that MongoDB Atlas allows connections from `0.0.0.0/0`
+   - The code has been updated to handle SSL/TLS issues

-1. **Build Failures**: Check the build logs in Render dashboard
+2. **Build Failures**: Check the build logs in Render dashboard

+3. **Connection Timeouts**:
-2. **Connection Issues**: Verify your MongoDB connection string
+   - Verify your MongoDB connection string
+   - Check MongoDB Atlas network access settings

-3. **CORS Errors**: Update the allowed origins in your FastAPI app
+4. **CORS Errors**: Update the allowed origins in your FastAPI app

-4. **Port Issues**: Render automatically sets the PORT environment variable
+5. **Port Issues**: Render automatically sets the PORT environment variable

-### Debugging
+### Debugging Steps

-- Check the service logs in Render dashboard
+1. Check the service logs in Render dashboard
+2. Verify MongoDB Atlas network access is set to `0.0.0.0/0`
-- Test endpoints locally before deploying
+3. Test your MongoDB connection string locally
-- Verify environment variables are set correctly
+4. Ensure environment variables are set correctly in Render

+### MongoDB Atlas Checklist

+- [ ] Database user created with proper permissions
+- [ ] Network access set to `0.0.0.0/0` (allow from anywhere)
+- [ ] Connection string includes SSL parameters
+- [ ] Database name is correct in the connection string

 ## Scaling